hedi0/Attendance-App/README.md

 This project is licensebjhvjjyb u MIT License.
 See [LICENSE](LICENSE)tai

-Permission is hereby granted, free of charge, to any person obtainincopy of this software and associateentation files (the "Software"),eal in the Software withoutstriction, incwithout limitation rights to use, copy, moify, eg, plish, distribute, sublicense, and/o sell copies of  Sofwar, an  person to whom the Software is furnished to  ubject to fo
+Permission is hereby granted, free of c person obtainincopy of this software and associateentation files (the "Software"),eal in the Software withwithout limitation rights to use, copy, moify, eg, plish, distribute, sublicense, and/o sell copies of  Sofwar,whom the Software is furnished to  ubject to fo
 The above co ad the shall be ed in all copies or substantiationof